 It permits you to test new unreleased features as soon as the pull requests are merged on the next version of Docusaurus.

 It is a good way to give feedback to maintainers, ensuring the newly implemented feature works as intended.

-Using a canary release in production might seem risky, but in practice it's not.
+Using a canary release in production might seem risky, but in practice, it's not.

-A canary release passes all automated tests, and is used in production by the Docusaurus site itself.
+A canary release passes all automated tests and is used in production by the Docusaurus site itself.

 For any code-related commit on

-master, the continuous integration will publish a canary release under the
+main, the continuous integration will publish a canary release under the

 @canary npm dist tag.
 It generally takes up to 10 minutes.